cysouw/diathesis/text/c10_participle.md

 The first argument in favour of a unified German *Perfekt* construction is that the light verbs *haben* and *sein* occur in almost complete complementary distribution.
 Only very few verbs are attested that allow for both.
 However, for this generalisation to work, various diatheses have to be excluded (see [@sec:participles-haben-sein-perfect; @sec:participles-haben-sein-perfect-reflexive-drop]).
 Also the *haben/sein+Partizip* passives have to be separated (see [@sec:participles-sein-zustandspassiv; @sec:participles-haben-passive; @sec:participles-sein-conversive]).

 A second intriguing argument is that all German verbs have a *Perfekt*.
 In other words, every stem that allows for finite inflection also has at least one of the two constructions *haben+Partizip* or *sein+Partizip* without any role mapping (i.e. without diathesis).
 Such an universal applicability of a construction to all verbs is otherwise only attested (arguably) with *Modalverben* (see [@sec:infinitive-werden-modal] and subsequent sections).
-This universal applicability of the *Perfekt* and the *Modalverben* is reflected in the widespread practice of the German grammatical tradition to consider the *haben+Partizip*, *sein+Partizip* and *werden+Infinitiv* as part of the inflectional paradigm of a verb.
+This universal applicability of the *Perfekt* and the *Modalverben* is reflected in the widespread practice of the German grammatical tradition to consider the *haben+Partizip*, *sein+Partizip* and *werden+In­fi­ni­tiv* as part of the inflectional paradigm of a verb.
 In contrast, all the hundreds of other constructions discussed in this book always have a restricted domain of application, i.e. they do not apply to all verbs (cf. [@sec:intro-domain-of-application]).

 The universal applicability of the *Perfekt* is known to have been developed in the late Middle Ages and was only completed in the 16th century with the development of a *haben+Partizip* construction for the *Modalverben* [@fischer2020: 258].^[Fischer writes: "Ab 1300 und häufiger erst ab 1400 bildet auch das Verb *haben* Perfektformen (*hat gehabt*).
 Perfektbildungen der Modalverben sind erst ab Anfang des 16.
 Jahrhunderts belegt, wobei diese im Mittelhochdeutschen noch verschiedene Konkurrenzformen haben […].
 Erst dann hat die Perfektgrammatikalisierung alle Verben des Deutschen erfasst und ist vollständig vollzogen." [@fischer2020: 258]] However, examples of a *Perfekt* with various *Modalverben* are still really rare in German.
 For example, only a few examples of *haben gedurft* are attested in the ~~DWDS~~ corpus, almost exclusively with *haben* in the *Konjunktiv*.^[For example, the search "\@gedurft haben" gives 60 hits in the *Referenz- und Zeitungskorpora* (available at https://www.dwds.de/d/korpora/public).
 Only three of those are not in the *Konjunktiv*, and one of those appears to be an error.
 Similarly, the search "haben #4 \@gedurft" gives 64 hits with only 5 not in the *Konjunktiv*.
 All searcher were performed on 21 September 2022.]